CS 251: Blockchain Technologies

 Exams

-There will be an in-class final exam that will take place during the last week of the quarter at the assigned final exam slot for the course.
+There will be a remote final exam that will take place during the last week of the quarter at the assigned final exam slot for the course.
 If a special circumstance arises, please reach out to the TAs to take the exam remotely.

 Grading